-You will study the compulsory course Culture & Power.
 You will also use your research findings to complete an honours dissertation, and continue to choose option courses.

 Most of the teaching takes place at facilities located within the University's Central Area.
 You will also have access to the University library and computer facilities.